Sreetama2001/Shewin/README.md

 ## How it works :

-We have here modernized our healthcare system through  WeCare Fun Bot , WeCare Checker , Scheduling Appointments with Doctors and Doctor Login System .The fun bot is used to tell jokes to uplift our mood through jokes , Jokes helps one to cope mental pressure and lighten our mood.
-Here we are prediciting one's possiblity to have a certain Disease.
-Here we are using our model's API to predict the possibility to have the particular disease based  on specific chosen symtoms.
-Finally we are also allowing users to book online appointment for check up.
+- We have here to modernized our healthcare system and providing the personalized feedbacks and analysis to specially womens, who hesitate because of insecurities through our platform she can `Track Period Cycle`,  Get the `Mood Analysis` and As per the location she will get the nearest hospitals and pharmacy for their problems specially related to the periods and others.
+Through our platform only user can `Scheduling Appointments` with Doctors and get consultancy at home only.
+- We also have the blog sections where the **Shewinners** can share their story, experience and also aware the world about different streotypes, Through this section we are giving the platform to showcase knowledge and help user to contribute in a constrctive manner in the society.

 <p align="right">(<a href="#top">back to top</a>)</p>